xtools-at/cunt/README.md

 ## How to get CUNT
 You cannot trade or buy CUNT on an exchange, as
-1. supply could be inflated by bad actors if financial incentives are involved, and
+1. supply could be inflated by bad actors if financial incentives would be involved, and
 2. (more importantly) who in their right mind would list this?

 If you too want to share CUNT with your least favourite Etherians, there are 3 ways to get you started.

-But first, **Get MetaMask**:
+But first, **Get MetaMask**.
 We recommend using [MetaMask](https://www.metamask.io), either on Mobile or Desktop.
 Other wallets were not tested and may not play nicely with [Etherscan].
 Also, [get some ETH][Coinbase] to pay for the gas.

 ### Claim CUNT for free
 2048 tokens are available to be claimed for free from the smart contract directly.
 Every wallet can claim 4 tokens once, which means this is limited to the *first 512 users*.